Posted on February 13th, 2017

 The use of asbestos has registered a dramatic decrease within the past four decades since the devastating effects of exposure were formally recognized by both national and worldwide health agencies.
 Nevertheless, the consequences of past asbestos exposure continue to represent a topical issue, as thousands of individuals are diagnosed with terrible diseases every year.

 Surprisingly, asbestos is not entirely banned in the U.S. Although it is nowhere near as prevalent as it was in the 1950s, asbestos is not rare either.
 Approximately 1.3 million employees are currently exposed to asbestos in the workplace, most of whom construction workers.
-Despite stricter safety regulations, the risk of developing mesothelioma, a very aggressive form of cancer whose only known cause is asbestos exposure, is considerable, as even low levels of airborne asbestos may be dangerous.
+Despite stricter safety regulations, the risk of developing asbestosis, lung cancer, colorectal cancer, esophageal cancer, and mesothelioma, a very aggressive form of cancer whose only known cause is asbestos exposure, is considerable, as even low levels of airborne asbestos may be dangerous.

 Over 12,000 Americans lose their lives to asbestos-related diseases annually as a result of past exposure.
 However, the problem is considerably more severe in the states with a long history of asbestos use.
 The following ten states are notorious for their massive use of asbestos, with astounding numbers of asbestos-related deaths occurring over the course of 14 years.